 - A baby’s weight (adds pressure to the pelvis, particularly in the third trimester)

 Symptoms of Pelvic Discomfort

 Pelvic pain varies from mild to severe, and will vary individually.
-Symptoms can occur anytime during pregnancy, and may occur suddenly or gradually.
+You may experience symptoms anytime during pregnancy.
+They may occur suddenly or gradually.

 - Pain in the front pubic region, hips, lower back, thighs, buttocks, groin or knees